-- The working methodology inherent with BIM technology expedites the exchange of information among professionals in areas affecting the efficiency projects such as energy simulation, acoustics, lighting, life cycle analysis, etc.
+- The working methodology inherent with BIM technology expedites the exchange of information among professionals in areas affecting building efficiency such as energy simulation, acoustics, lighting, life cycle analysis, etc.

-The building sector has in recent years been experiencing an increase in requirements and compliance regulations relating to energy efficiency in infrastructure projects.
-The need to reduce CO2 emissions, minimize energy consumption and reduce the energy dependence of real estate are some of the strategic guidelines that the sector is following in search and pursue of so-called ´nearly Zero Energy Buildings´ (nZEBs).
+In recent years the building sector has been experiencing an increase in requirements and compliance regulations relating to energy efficiency in infrastructure projects.
+The need to reduce CO2 emissions, minimize energy consumption and reduce the energy dependence of real estate are some of the strategic guidelines that the sector is following in the search and attainment of so-called ´nearly Zero Energy Buildings´ (nZEBs).

-These new guidelines are being implemented in the form of local, regional and national regulations which have brought additional value to private certificates such as the GREEN, BREEAM, LEED, WELL, HQE, among many others.
+These new guidelines are being implemented in the form of local, regional and national regulations which have brought additional value to private certificates such as the GREEN, BREEAM, LEED, WELL and HQE, among many others.

 Parallel to this need to build more efficient and sustainable buildings, the building sector is gradually adopting Open BIM technology.
-The technology promotes a work methodology that allows collaborative and real-time interactions between different developers of the same project from the initial phase of design to maintenance, through the use of files in open format and digital models.
+This technology promotes a work methodology that allows collaborative and real-time interactions between different developers of the same project- from the initial phase of design to maintenance- through the use of files in open format and digital models.

 ap p lications speak the same language

 Today, the achievement of sustainable buildings involves multidisciplinary work in various fields, where the use of different specialized applications by the developers involved in the same building project is increasingly